xenharmonic-devs/sonic-weave/documentation/dsl.md

 ### Equal temperaments

-In addition to just intonation and cents SonicWeave has notation for equal divisions of the octave like 12-tone equal temperament commonly used around the world.
+In addition to just intonation and cents, SonicWeave has notation for equal divisions of the octave, such as 12-tone equal temperament.

-The notation `n \ m` denotes n steps of m-tone equal temperament.
+The notation `n \ m` denotes `n` steps of `m`-tone equal temperament.

 Let's update our example and use the common A440 pitch standard:
 ```ocaml